Bike Trainer

 Keep It Clean

-Regularly clean your bike and trainer.
-Sweat and dirt can cause wear and tear.
+Regularly clean your bike and trainer to prevent corrosion.
+Sweat and dirt can cause wear and tear quickly.
 Wipe down surfaces after each session.

 Check for Wear

-Inspect tires and trainer parts for signs of wear.
-Replace components as needed.
+Inspect tires and trainer parts for signs of wear regularly.
+Replace components as needed before they fail.

 Lubricate Moving Parts

-Keep moving parts well-lubricated.
+Keep moving parts well-lubricated for smooth operation.
 This can prevent unnecessary friction and prolong the life of your equipment.

 Popular Trainer Models